 How and when to return your ballot:

 By Mail – Your ballot MUST be postmarked no later than the Monday before the election, in order for it to be counted.
 (It is always good practice, as it gets closer to Election Day, to request a postmark on your ballot, when dropping it off at the post office.
 This will eliminate the chance of your ballot not being counted due to it not being postmarked in time.)

-Drop Box – Secure Ballot Drop Boxes will be available during business hours at the following locations:
+Drop Box – Secure Ballot Drop Boxes will be available at the following locations:

 - Millard County Clerk’s Office; 765 S Hwy 99, Ste.
-6, Fillmore, Utah through the Monday before each election and from 7 a.m. through 8:00 p.m. on Election Day.
+6, Fillmore, Utah during business hours, through the Monday before each election and from 7 a.m. through 8:00 p.m. on Election Day.

-Drop Boxes allow a voter to drop their voted ballot, sealed in the signed envelope, at any one of the locations without having to put a stamp on the envelope.
-They also help to prevent long lines on Election Day.
+Drop Boxes allow voters to drop their voted ballot, sealed in the signed envelope, at any one of the locations without having to put a stamp on the envelope.
 Ballots dropped at drop boxes are regularly retrieved by election staff and delivered to the Clerk’s Office for counting on Election Day.

-This Flyer was mailed to every mailing address in Millard County in the year 2016 , which informed voters of this major change.
+This Flyer was mailed to every mailing address in Millard County in the year 2016 , which informed voters of the major change to vote by mail.
 The Vote By Mail Path of Your Ballot flyer shows the process of a ballot once it is mailed to the voter.